duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/999_AMOD18_ProjectHero.md

 │   submission.yaml
 ```

-The Dockerfile, requirements.txt and the Makefile are standard, so these do not need to be changed.
+The Dockerfile and the Makefile are standard and need not be changed unless you want to add more than your source code.
 The solution.py file is the entry point for the code you want to submit to the test.
 You can write whatever code you want into the run function of hte Solver class, but the in the end you should call cis.set\_solution\_output\_dict\(dict\) where dict is a dictionary containing all the data you want to output from your code to the evaluator.
 An example of this can be found bellow.

 ```
 #!/usr/bin/env python